Azure/azure-sdk-for-java/sdk/communication/azure-communication-common/README.md

 ### Create a credential with proactive refreshing and refresh time span before token expiry

-Optionally, you can provide a time span before token expiry that `tokenRefresher` will be called if `refreshProactively` is true.
-For example, setting it to 5min means that 5min before the cached token expires, the proactive refresh will request a new token.
+Optionally, you can adjust the time span before token expiry that will trigger the proactive refreshing of the token.
+For example, if the proactive refreshing is enabled ('refreshProactively' is true), setting the time span to 5 minutes means that 5 minutes before the cached token expires, the proactive refresh will request a new token by calling the 'tokenRefresher' callback.
-By default, the value of `refreshTimeBeforeTokenExpiry` is equal to 10 minutes.
+The default value is 10 minutes.

 ```java
 String token = System.getenv("COMMUNICATION_SERVICES_USER_TOKEN");